-This is the sixth and final instalment in our series on the ideal investor temperament.
+This is the sixth and final installment in our series on the ideal investor temperament.
 So far we’ve considered curiosity and flexibility, contrarianism, patience, self-awareness and self-control and probabilistic thinking.
 This post is all about how the best investors measure success and how they treat others.

 What’s Your Scorecard?